thechargedneutron/WnCC_coding_tasks/README.md

 EDIT: Due to a slight mistake in the .srt file that I chose, the time stamp was beginning from 0.
 According to Wikipedia, it should begin with 1.
 Owning to this confusion, the file has been changed and it accpets both the starting stamp.

 Attempted Question: 1.
-The R-Rated Artist
+(COMPLETED) The R-Rated Artist

 Programming Language used: Python 2